Meet Attorney Brad Bailey

 New York County (Manhattan) District Attorney’s Office

-Brad started his legal career at the largest and busiest D.A.’s Office
+Brad started his legal career at the largest and busiest D.A.’s

-most serious felonies in New York, including armed robberies, burglaries,
+of the most serious felonies in New York, including armed robberies, burglaries,

 attempted murders, felony weapons charges, and felonious charges.
 Out